-While in English we know the city as Bangkok, in Thai the city is better known as Krung Threp.
-This is in fact a very short abbreviation for what is in fact the world’s longest city name: Krung Threp Mahanakhon Amon Rattanakosin Mahinthara Yuthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Phiman Awatan Sathit Sakkathattiya Witsanukam Prasit.
+- While in English we know the city as Bangkok, in Thai the city is better known as Krung Thep.
+This is in fact a very short abbreviation for what is in fact the world’s longest city name: Krung Thep Mahanakhon Amon Rattanakosin Mahinthara Ayuthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Piman Awatan Sathit Sakkathattiya Witsanukam Prasit.

-Its Chatuchak Weekend Market is one of the largest markets in the world, and covers an area of 27 acres – you’ll certainly need more than a day to work through this market!
+- Chatuchak Weekend Market is one of the largest markets in the world, covering an area of 27 acres.
+You’ll certainly need more than a day to work through this market!

-Bangkok is also the host of the world’s largest street water fight – held during Thai New Year, this event is known in Thailand as the Songkran Festival.
+- One fun fact about Bangkok is that it hosts of the world’s largest street water fight – held during Thai New Year, this event is known in Thailand as the Songkran Festival.

-When you look at the back of a Thai baht coin, you’ll find that is pictured with one of four temples.
-All of these temples can be found in Bangkok: the Wat Phra Kaew (Temple of the Emerald Buddha, found on the 1 baht coin), Wat Saket (Temple on the Mount, found on the 2 baht coin), Wat Benjamabophit (the Marble Temple, found on the 5 baht coin) and Wat Arun (Temple of Dawn, found on the 10 baht coin).
+- When you look at the back of a Thai baht coin, you’ll find that is pictured with one of four temples.
+All of these temples can be found in Bangkok: Wat Phra Kaew (Temple of the Emerald Buddha), Wat Saket (Temple on the Mount), Wat Benjamabophit (the Marble Temple) and Wat Arun (Temple of Dawn).

-Bangkok is the world’s hottest city, according to the World Meteorological Organisation, with the average air temperature all year round an incredible 28°C. During the months between March and May, the temperature rises even higher, reaching an average of a scorching 34°C!
+- Bangkok is the world’s hottest city according to the World Meteorological Organisation, with the average air temperature all year round at an incredible 28°C. Between March and May the temperature rises even higher, reaching a scorching average of 34°C!

-Before the early twentieth century, Bangkok was made up of many canals.
+- Before the early twentieth century, Bangkok was made up of many canals.
 While some still remain today, many were filled in to create streets and drainage systems.
-If you wish to visit and tour some of these canals, Thon Buri is one of the best parts of the city to head to.
+Today, Thonburi is one of the best parts of the city to visit to tour the canals.

-The world’s leading energy drink, Red Bull, was in fact invented by a Thai man, Chaleo Yoovidhya, who came to Bangkok to seek his fortune.
-It has been a popular brand in Thailand since 1976, and gained worldwide attention in the 1980s thanks to help from Austrian businessman Dietrich Mateschitz.
-The Thai version is much different to what we are used to in the UK, however – it is much more syrupy than the Western equivalent, and is not carbonated.
+- Our final fact about Bangkok is that the world’s leading energy drink, Red Bull, was in fact invented by a Thai man named Chaleo Yoovidhya who came to the city to seek his fortune.
+It has been a popular brand in Thailand since 1976.
+The Thai version is much different to what we are used to in the UK, it is much more syrupy than the Western equivalent, and is also not carbonated.